Salary cap: Criticism of the cap

 The AFL salary cap is occasionally controversial, as it is a soft salary cap and can sometimes be slightly different for each club.
 Clubs in poor financial circumstances have not always used their full cap, in some circumstances not even reaching the salary floor.

 The AFL has also used the cap to pursue its policy of supporting clubs in non-traditional markets such as Sydney and Brisbane.

 State and regional leagues

 Apart from the AFL, several regional leagues also have salary caps which although widening between them and the AFL and overall less than national competitions, are substantial enough to dictate the movement of semi-professional and professional players between states and the overall playing quality and spectator attendance of the state leagues.

 AFL Women's

 In 2017, the AFL launched a semi-professional women's national league, known as AFL Women's: all of its teams are fielded by AFL clubs.

-In the league's inaugural season of 2017, a three-tiered salary structure was employed: marquee players received A$27,000 for the season, with second-tier players earning $12,000 and other all other listed players $8,500.
-All three amounts would rise for the league's second season of 2018.

-In the second season of 2022, marquee players received A$71,935 for the season, with second-tier players earning $55,559, third-tier players $47,372 and all other listed players $39,184.
+The salary cap (Total Player Payments or TPP per club) rose from $474,800 in 2019 to $717,122 in 2023 with the total competition cap increasing more than 10 times in 6 years from $2.3 million in 2017 to $32.3 million in 2023.